 Funds are transferred via the employing health service, so please speak to your employer about your individual agreement.

 Support provided via the Program reimbursement claims, is being reviewed and may change.
 Health services will be advised via the Program's website and recruits via the website as soon as revised arrangements are available.

 This program is an opportunity for health professionals who:

-- are international candidates whose occupation is on the Skilled Occupation list and
+- are international candidates whose occupation is on the and

-- have received an offer of employment from a Victorian public health service, Ambulance Victoria or Forensicare to commence employment between 1 April 2022 and 30 June 2023, and intend to work within the Victorian public health system for at least two years, and
+- have received an offer of employment from a Victorian public health service, Ambulance Victoria or Forensicare to commence employment between 1 April 2022 and 30 June 2024 (noting that relocation packages may be exhausted before this date), and intend to work within the Victorian public health system for at least two years, and

 - can access relevant Australian registration or accreditation for their profession